cli

 here=typer.Option(False, '--here', '-H', help='Download into current directory instead of planetarypy storage'),

-folder=typer.Option(False, '--folder', '-d', help='Print the local folder instead of file paths (composes with `cd`)'),
+folder=typer.Option(False, '--folder', '-d', help='Print the local folder instead of file paths (composes with `cd`; single-PID only)'),

-)Download a PDS product by ID.
+)Download one or more PDS products by ID.

 hibrowse